RightsCon is the world's leading event on human rights in the digital age.

 RightsCon Silicon Valley 2016 took place from March 30 to April 1, 2016 at Mission Bay Conference Center in San Francisco, hosting 1,100+ participants from 500+ organizations and 84 countries.

-RightsCon Brussels took place on March 29 - 31, 2017, and was our largest and most impactful event ever.
+RightsCon Brussels took place on March 29 - 31, 2017, and was our first ever event in Europe.
 With 1,500 participants from 105 countries and 700+ organizations, RightsCon Brussels was an opportunity to meet face to face with European decision makers and help shape policies and practices that will have a lasting impact on global human rights.

 Keep Up to Date with the RightsCon Rundown